At the heart of our social responsibility

 Medical ethics and bioethics: responsible practices and progress

-Continuously revisiting and improving consistent and transparent bioethical standards throughout our research and clinical development activities, our Chief Medical Officer and Global Head of Medical Function who reports to the Chief Executive Officer, chairs the Sanofi Bioethics Committee.
+Continuously revisiting and improving consistent and transparent bioethical standards throughout our research and clinical development activities, our Chief Medical Officer and Global Head of Development, chairs the Sanofi Bioethics Committee.
 The Bioethics Committee determines our position on bioethics policies and ensures ethical conduct for Sanofi medical and scientific activities.

 With new biotechnologies, scientific advances, public health priorities, stronger demand for transparency and data protection, we constantly improve and upgrade our ethical requirement in clinical research.
 We regularly issue and update our policies.

 The company also focuses on the ethical challenges regarding the use of animals in research and production of drugs and vaccines.
 The current consensus is that using animals for research and production is justified when there are clear benefits for human health and no alternatives to the use of animals are reliable enough to replace studies in animals.
 In addition, animal ethics committees ensure that there is a clear harm-benefit analysis: the expected study outcomes outweigh the harm for the animals.
-The 3Rs principles (replacement, reduction and refinement of animal use) are thoroughly applied.
+The 3Rs principles (replacement, reduction, and refinement of animal use) are thoroughly applied.
 Sanofi Chief Veterinary Officer chairs the Advisory Body on Animal Ethics created to address societal questions relating to the use and protection of animals.
 Its objective is to define Sanofi’s orientations and positions regarding the use and care of animals in line with international recommendations.
 The positions are approved by Sanofi Bioethics Committee.

 Because we are committed to credibility and trust, Transparency is the cornerstone of our strategy.
 We disclose our investments to healthcare professionals, all ongoing clinical study protocols are available and we publish our study results, both positive and negative.